11 Ways to Respond Effectively to Manipulative Apology Patterns

 What are examples of manipulative apology patterns?

-Examples include “I’m sorry you feel that way,” “I didn’t mean to upset you, but you did this,” or “I apologize if you misunderstood me.”
+Examples include “I’m sorry you feel that way,” “I didn’t mean to upset you, but you did this,” or “I apologise if you misunderstood me.”

 How should I respond to a manipulative apology pattern?

-Recognize the manipulative apology pattern, express how it makes you feel, set clear boundaries, and communicate your expectations for future behavior.
+Recognise the manipulative apology pattern, express how it makes you feel, set clear boundaries, and communicate your expectations for future behaviour.

 What is the difference between a genuine and a manipulative apology pattern?